Permanent impairment payments under the MRCA

 Back to topWhat if I am already receiving (or have previously received) compensation under another Act?

-You may be eligible to receive compensation under the MRCA despite the fact that you may have received (or continue to receive) payments under either the VEA or the DRCA.
+You may be eligible to receive compensation under the MRCA even though you may have received (or continue to receive) payments under either the VEA or the DRCA.

-In working out the amount of MRCA PI payable to you, “offsetting” calculations are performed to ensure that you are not being compensated more than once for the effects of the same condition/impairment.
-In certain circumstances, a lump sum payment received under the DRCA needs to be converted to its weekly payment equivalent for calculation of PI compensation using Tables provided by the Australian Government Actuary.
+In working out the amount of MRCA PI compensation payable to you, we include any VEA Disability Compensation Payments (DCP) or DRCA PI lump sums you have received.
+This is to ensure you are not compensated above the maximum MRCA PI weekly amount.
+In certain circumstances, a lump sum payment received under the DRCA needs to be converted to its weekly payment equivalent for calculation of PI compensation using the Life Tables provided by the Australian Government Actuary.

-PI compensation, whether periodic or lump sum is not counted as income for service pension or ISS purposes.
-However, if you are seeking a service pension or ISS under the financial hardship rules, any periodic PI compensation will be counted as income in determining if the financial hardship rules apply.
+PI compensation, whether paid as a periodic payment or lump sum is not counted as income for Service Pension or Income Support Supplement (ISS) purposes.
+However, if you are seeking income support under the financial hardship rules, any periodic PI compensation will be counted as income.

-If you choose to convert all or part of your PI payments to a lump sum, income will be deemed and will count as income for service pension or ISS purposes.
-Depending upon your other income, this may have an impact on the rate of service pension or ISS paid to you.
+If you choose to convert all or part of your PI compensation to a lump sum, income will be deemed and will count as income.
+Depending upon your other income, this may have an impact on the rate of Service Pension or ISS paid to you.
 The lump sum will be counted as an asset for assets test purposes.

 Back to topWill PI payments affect my Centrelink payments?